DigitalGrainSize/SediNet/README.md

 2. Model prediction

-  * Given a provided `config` file, `csv_file` and `weights_file`, use the model defined in the config file, load the weights, and estimate the variables on the images listed in the csv file
+  * Given a provided `config` file, `csv_file` and `weights_file` (or up to 4 weights files), use the model defined in the config file, load the weights, and estimate the variables on the images listed in the csv file
   * When `sedinet_predict.py` is called, it first sets an operating system environmental variable that controls the use or otherwise of the GPU.
 It uses GPU 0 if use_GPU=True, otherwise GPU -1 (shorthand for CPU)
   * it imports everything in `sedinet_eval` which import everything in `sedinet_models`, so on for `sedinet_utils`, and finally `imports`
   * `imports` sets global variables and reads the `defaults.py`
   * then `sedinet_predict.py` reads the specified (at the command line) `config` file, and weights file, organizes the config variables, and finally calls `estimate_siso_simo` or `estimate_categorical` from `sedinet_eval`
   * `estimate_siso_simo` runs `make_sedinet_siso_simo` to make a continuous model. `estimate_categorical` runs `make_cat_sedinet` to make a categorical model  (both called from `sedinet_models`)
   * then `predict_test_train_siso_simo` for continuous model training, or `predict_test_train_cat` for categorical (both called from `sedinet_utils`) and finally `tidy` moves the files into the `res_folder`, specified in the `config` file

+3. Model prediction on sample imagery

+  * coming soon .... a script to point a model to an image folder, resulting in a csv file of requested outputs per image

 ### Contribute